 “I was thinking of maybe something a little less contemporary,” I said as Kenny Loggins began his bit.

 “Nonsense!” she said.
-“This is perfect for you.
-You’re a sailor, eh?”
+“This is perfectly apropos for you.
+You’re a sailor.”

 “Yeah I am, but not a fighter jock.
-And I hate Tom Cruise.”
+And I despise Tom Cruise.”